danielpetho/terrestrial-fxhash-tutorial/tutorial/TUTORIAL.md

 That's it friends, I really hope it was useful!
 The project is released under this [link]().
 256 edition, for 5 tezos.
 90% of the proceedings (including secondary shares/royalties) go to [this](https://tzkt.io/KT1DWnLiUkNtAQDErXxudFEH63JC6mqg3HEx/) donation contract, which was setup by the fxhash and the [Versum](https://versum.xyz/) team.
 This contract splits the received funds between different charities ([Save The Children](https://thegivingblock.com/donate/save-the-children/), [Direct Relief](https://thegivingblock.com/donate/direct-relief/), etc.).
 You can read more on the contract [here](https://github.com/teia-community/teia-docs/wiki/Ukranian-Fundraising).
 If you want to support a good cause, mint one for yourself!:)

-Lastly, You can find the code on [GitHub](https://github.com/danielpetho/terrestrial-tutorial).
+You can find the code on [GitHub](https://github.com/danielpetho/terrestrial-tutorial).
 If you have any questions, feedback, etc, just drop a message (and a follow!) on twitter [@nonzeroexitcode](https://twitter.com/nonzeroexitcode).

 Have a nice day and see you in the next one! 🌞